The bedroom door opened slightly, and Marlena heard Sami's voice, "Mommy? Mommy, are you okay?"

 Marlena had been crying on and off since she'd arrived in her office.
 Roman had overheard her telling Sami that she would make time for John to see her and Eric, and he wasn't pleased.
 She could still see the rage in his eyes, and hear his voice, when he said, "We agreed that I would have time with them!
 Now, if I say no, I'm the bad guy.
 How do I build a relationship with them, if you allow John in their lives, too?"

 He was right, they had agreed to giving Roman time with the children, without the involvement of John.
 Marlena knew that, and she'd backtracked, promising Sami time with John.
 Roman failed to see that separating the twins from John so abruptly was hurting them, and his constant insistence that they would adjust was unrealistic.
 Children didn't adjust.
-They developed abandonment issues, and trust issues.
+They developed fear of abandonment and had problems with trust in adulthood.